Aeonium 'Venus' is a stunning variegated plant that closely resembles Aeonium 'Pink Witch', Aeonium 'Medusa', and Aeonium 'Chanel'.

 Toxicity of Aeonium 'Venus'

-Aeonium 'Venus' is considered non-toxic, so growing around children and pets is safe.
+Aeonium 'Venus' is considered non-toxic, making it safe to grow around children and pets.

 Links